 EVALUATION CRITERIA:

-this activity, you:
+Upon completion of this activity, you should be able to complete the following:

 Discuss the statutory requirements for the OL program as stated in the Atomic Energy Act of 1954.

 Discuss the statutory and regulatory changes put into effect by the Nuclear Waste Policy Act of 1982, including the 1987 final amendment to 10 CFR Part 55.